Loneliness

 • Feeling sad, down or low.

 When we have these feelings, our brains naturally try to make sense of them.
-We might justify these feelings with reasons for why we are lonely (“nobody likes me”), or come up with thoughts to try and make ourselves feel better (“being alone means I wont get hurt anyway”).
+We might justify these feelings with reasons for why we are lonely (“nobody likes me”), or come up with thoughts to try and make ourselves feel better (“being alone means I won't get hurt anyway”).

 That means you might think some of the things listed below - but it’s important to remember these aren’t necessarily true or accurate.
-You might think:

 • “Nobody cares about me”